gjwgit/azanomaly/README.md

 beyond which observations are regarded as an outlier.
 The default sensitivity is 99.

-Anomalies were detected in the following data positions:
+There were 9 anomalies detected at the following data positions:

       21 22 23 28 29 30 31 32 44

 For a sample of anomalies we show the meta data that is used to determine the observation is an anomaly.